hizzlehoff/FaceCapOSCReceiverExample/README.md

 Use Unity v2018.3.14f1 or newer.

-Add 'extOSC' via the Unity Asset store.
+If not included add the 'extOSC' package via the Unity Asset store.

 Open the scene "scenes/FaceCapGenericHeadOSCExample".